SE-ML/se-ml.github.io/_best_practices/06-concerns.md

 photocredit: #

 intent: Obtain honest feedback, allowing timely remediation, rather than giving rise to conflict.  #
-motivation: Description of the importance of using this practice #
+motivation: Users can help improve the application by providing feedback.  #
-applicability: The context where the practice applies #
+applicability: This practice applies to all applications using ML. #
-related: Other related practices #
+related: [alert] #
-dependencies: Similarities, differences and connections to other practices #
+dependencies: #
 survey_question: Q102 #
 survey_item: Our organisation offers safe channels for users and employees to raise concerns about privacy, safety, security, fairness, or other concerns related to our ML applications.
 ---

-TODO

-* Bounties
+Communication channels between users and developers can help to discuss issues, dilemmas or emergent concerns regarding ethical use of ML.
+In order to facilitate communication, increase transparency and obtain feedback for your application, it is recommended to provide safe channels for users to raise concerns.

+These channels can be as simple as mailing lists, blogs (e.g., Disqus) or phone numbers.
+Make sure to include options for anonymisation in order to protect the users' privacy and be as inclusive as possible.